kimani-ndegwa/react-skinny-boilerplate/README.md

 To Do:
 - Add Linting and Prettier Support
-- Add TS Support
+- Add Typescript Support
-- Add TDD Support
+- Model folder structure for TDD

-Documentation coming soon but for now, `npm install` and create a `.babelrc` file in the root of your project with the following:
+Documentation coming soon but for now, `npm install` and ensure you have a `.babelrc` file in the root of your project with the following:

 ```
 {